 - To defeat demons, the player must learn to use the right weapon against the right enemy.
 Enemies each have unique weaknesses to certain attacks, spells, and usable items, while being strongly resistant to others.
 It is not wise to attack an armored enemy with a blade, nor is it efficient to use fire attacks on enemies made out of fire.

 - The Nexus: Hub world, from which to access the 5 other worlds.
 Contains helpful NPCs that sell items, upgrade weapons and let the player level up.
-In here you are also totally safe from Black Phantoms.
+In here the player is also totally safe from Black Phantoms.

 - Boletarian Palace (World 1).
-Uniquely divided into 4 sections, as opposed to 3.
+Uniquely divided into four sections, as opposed to three.
 Once the Palace of King Allant, it is now overrun by ghoulish humanoids and fierce Red- and Blue Eyed Knights.
 It is also home to two fire-breathing dragons, raining death from above.
-Deep within the Palace you can find Yuria the Witch.
+Deep within the Palace is where Yuria the Witch is being imprisoned.

 - Stonefang Tunnel (World 2).
 A network of mines, guarded by bosses that favor flame attacks.
 Best bring fire protection!
 Also contains a nest of Crystal Geckos.
 Home also to the immensely helpful Blacksmith Ed.
 Most enemies here use the same style of attack and have the same weaknesses, so equipment strategies are best worked out here.

 - Tower of Latria (World 3).
 A prison tower.
 A cruel, inhospitable place rising up above a swamp.
 Powerful magical sentries guard the halls, with the upper spires the domain of evil gargoyles.
 Sage Freke is imprisoned here.

 - Shrine of Storms (World 4).
 An ancient mausoleum and burial ground surrounded by jagged, wind-swept cliffs.
-Home to agile skeletons, cruel Reapers that summon wraiths, and the occasional flying manta ray (Be ready to dodge as these like to attack you randomly).
-Within its bowels you may find Saint Urbain.
+Home to agile skeletons, cruel Reapers that summon wraiths, and the occasional flying manta ray.
+Within its bowels is Saint Urbain.